MomsFriendlyDevCo/Monoxide-v2/README.md

 * If present the `value` function is called as `(doc, iter, docPath, schemaPath)` where doc is the current document and iter is the iterable context.
 For example if the value is being set inside an array of 3 items it will be called three times with the doc being the same and iter being all occurances of that value being calculated - each array value

-See [model](#model) for available model options.
+See [collections](#collections) for available collections options.

 monoxide.schemaType(id, definition)
 --------------------------------
 Declare a custom schema type.
 If supplied with an object it is used as the default specification of a single schema item (i.e. doesn't overwrite existing fields).
-If a function is supplied it is called as `(schemaNode, model, monoxide)` and expected to mutate the schemaNode in place.
+If a function is supplied it is called as `(schemaNode, collections, monoxide)` and expected to mutate the schemaNode in place.
 Returns the chainable Monoxide instance.